YanjieZe/xArm-rl/README.md

 following https://github.com/YanjieZe/rl3d for installing.

-the training script is in `scripts/sacv2.sh`, w
+the training script is in `scripts/sacv2.sh`, with a demo in it.